bolt/docs/docs/manual/content-overview.md

 clicking on the ‘New …’ button on the right side of the overview page.

 You can also filter the items by category or keywords.
-On the right you will also find a description of what the contenttype is meant for, and how to use it.
+On the right you will also find a description of what the ContentType is meant for, and how to use it.

-Click on "New entry" and lets move on to the next [step](new-content)...
+Click on "New entry" and lets move on to the next [step](new-content)…